pslucas0212/rhel-sca-subscriptionmanager/README.md

 ### Create an activation key with no subscriptions attached.

 - For registering RHEL with Red Hat Subscription Management, I recommend using an Activation Key instead of linking the registration to a user.
-- Click the Manage drop down link near the upper right of the Red Hat Subscription Mangement page and chose ActivationKeys.
+- Click the Manage drop down link near the upper right of the Red Hat Subscription Management page and chose ActivationKeys.

 ![Chose Manage | Activation Keys](images/S05.png)